MDP43140/SuperFreezZ_Next/docs/README.md

 ### Examples for apps that deserve to be stopped:
  * Untrusted apps (that you do not want to run in the background)
  * Apps you rarely use
- * Annoying apps (eg. Social medias like Facebook, Instagram, TikTok)
+ * Annoying apps (eg. Social media: Facebook, Instagram, TikTok)

 ### Compiling the app
 First, export some variables (for Linux users.
 Windows user might want to adjust this a bit):